Being Proactive and Strategic

 The Knowledge Lab's partners at Project Safe Neighborhoods developed this five-part webinar series, which includes recorded presentations and step-by-step tutorials that can be watched at any time and at your own pace.

-Click on the PDF below to access the webinars or to download helpful related resources.
+Click on the link below to access the webinars or to download helpful related resources.

 PSN Self-Paced Grants Workshop Series PDF